Man builds 2-story 'Star Wars' vehicle replica for Halloween

 He's not the only Ohioan continuing a habit of massive Halloween yard displays.

 In Lorain, Ricky Rodriguez and his wife built what looks like a massive digging machine poking up through their driveway, surrounded by rock debris and skeletons.
-Rodriguez tells The Morning Journal that it's made of wood and took six weeks to create.
+Rodriguez tells The Chronicle-Telegram that it's made of wood and took six weeks to create.

 Comments